LE-428/MensaBot/README.md

 + CLIENT_ID
 + CLIENT_URL

-These are values from the service_account_credentials.json file that you get when you create a API key under a Google service account
+These are values from the service_account_credentials.json file that you get when you create an API key under a Google service account